 Clinical guidelines are important tools for supporting decision-making, transforming best-practice, and improving patient outcomes.
 Where several guidelines are available for a particular clinical topic, we develop Guidelines comparison tables to allow easy access to recommendations.
-Collated and reviewed by our in-house pharmacists, this Guidelines comparison table summarises the top-line recommendations on the management of hyperglycaemia in adults with type 2 diabetes from the following sources:
+Collated and reviewed by our in-house pharmacists, this updated Guidelines comparison table summarises the top-line recommendations on the pharmacological management of type 2 diabetes mellitus in adults, from the following sources:

 - SIGN Guideline 154, see: Scottish Intercollegiate Guidelines Network.
 Pharmacological management of glycaemic control in people with type 2 diabetes.
 SIGN Guideline 154.
 Edinburgh: SIGN; 2017.
-The full guideline is available at: www.sign.ac.uk/sign-116-and-154-diabetes.html
+Available at: sign.ac.uk/sign-116-and-154-diabetes.html

 The content in this Guidelines comparison table is deliberately concise and readers are strongly advised to refer to the original guidelines and consensus report as listed above.
 Readers should also refer to the summary of product characteristics when a drug therapy is described.